Image Handling

 show()

-The image shows a cut through an axon bundle.
-Say we are now interested in the myelin sheath surrounding the axons (the dark rings).
+The image displays a slice through an axon bundle.
+For the sake of example, let’s say that we are now interested in the myelin sheath surrounding the axons (the dark rings).
 We can create a mask that isolates pixels whose intensity value is below a certain threshold (because darker pixels have lower intensity values).
-Everything below this threshold can be assigned to e.g. 1 (representing True), and everything above will be assigned to 0 (representing False).
+Everything below this threshold can be assigned to, for instance, a value of 1 (representing True), and everything above will be assigned a value of 0 (representing False).
 This is called a binary or Boolean mask.

-Based on the histogram above, we might try to adjust that threshold somewhere between 100 and 200.
+Based on the histogram above, we might want to try adjusting that threshold somewhere between 100 and 200.
 Let’s see what we get with a threshold set to 125.
-We first use a conditional statement to create the mask.
-Then we apply the mask to the image.
-As a result we plot both the mask and the masked image.
+Firstly, we must implement a conditional statement in order to create the mask.
+It is then possible to apply this mask to the image.
+The result can be that we plot both the mask and the masked image.

 PYTHON